 If you want you can bring small gifts to the family, possibly sharing the gifts amongs neighborood families and kids to help more people.
 We suggest small toys for the kids, flashlights, pens and colored pencils, utility tools…

-The organization will offer a pasta dinner the night before the race, a breakfast and a pocket lunch the day of the race.
+The organization will offer a breakfast and a pocket lunch the day of the race.
 All other meals will take place with the respective saharawi families (lentils, couscous, salads, camel or goat meat, french fries, pasta)

 Is very important to drink only the bottled water (we’ll take car of water distribution in each family), that is the same water used for tea that you can drink safely.